MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Calculated_Properties.md

 With calculated properties, you can control how the properties of the input objects are compared.
-In this example, rather than comparing the values directly, the values are compared to result of the arithmetic operation (modulus of 2).
+In this example, rather than comparing the values directly, the values are compared to the result of the arithmetic operation (modulus of 2).

 ```powershell